stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The <i>`myclient.cpp`</i> file should include <i>`soapH.h`</i> and must include or define a global namespace mapping table, unless `#WITH_NONAMESPACES` is used.

-For examples of SOAP and REST client applications, see <i>`gsoap/samples`</i> in the gSOAP source code distribution.
+For examples of SOAP and REST client applications, see <i>`gsoap/samples`</i> in the gSOAP source code package.
 The online getting-started guide covers example client and server applications in C and C++, visit <https://www.genivia.com/dev.html> to read more.
 Various examples ranging from simple calculator service APIs to very large protocols spanning dozens of WSDLs can be found at <https://www.genivia.com/examples.html>

 To test client applications using an auto-generated echo test server, use <b>`soapcpp2 -T`</b> option <b>`-T`</b>, see the next section.
 You can also test a client application with the gSOAP [Test Messenger](../../testmsgr/html/index.html).